Splyce: Fighting games

-On August 24, 2015, FolloweSports started a Super Smash Bros. division first signing two players.
+On August 24, 2015, Follow eSports started a Super Smash Bros. division first signing two players.
 They would later expand into the FGC with the signing of Ryan "Filipino Champ" Ramirez.

 Starcraft II

 On December 1, 2016, Splyce announced the creation of a Starcraft II division first signing Kang "Solar" Min Soo.
 On December 25, Kim "Stats" Dae Yeob was added to the roster.
 Jun "TY" Tae Yang, the last player to become part of the team joined on May 11, 2017.
 Kang "Solar" Min Soo left Splyce on August 1, 2018.

 Overwatch

 In 2018, it was announced that an ownership including Splyce had purchased the Toronto Overwatch League franchise, later named Toronto Defiant.
 In addition to its ownership percentage, Splyce also operates the team.

 Investors

 In 2017, Delaware North, owners of the Boston Bruins, invested in Splyce.
 Terms of the deal were not disclosed.

 In 2018, Splyce raised a $2.6 million funding round from The Ledger Group/OverActive Media, an eSports investment group based in Canada, and First Serve Partners, a venture capital firm made up of business leaders, pop-culture influencers, and current/former professional athletes.